annechanchan/KubeScrape_PrometheusManifests/README.md

 ## Instructions
 To deploy the K8 objects in the "Manifest" files into your cluster, please follow the below 4 steps:

-(Optional Step) Fork this repository to your Github repositories.
-(This will allow you to save any file updates to your repo).
+(Optional Step) Fork this repository to your Github repositories

 1. Clone the repo
 2. CD (Change directory) into the "KubeScrape_PrometheusManifest" folder
 3. Run the following command in your terminal to create the "monitoring" namespace: